Medical expert of the article

 - fibrous ring;

-- capsules of the intervertebral joints.
+- capsules of intervertebral joints.

 Intervertebral disc:

-- Ventral flexion is accompanied by an increase in the diameter of the intervertebral openings;
+- ventral flexion is accompanied by an increase in the diameter of the intervertebral openings;